tobywf/mech3ax-py/README.md

 - All texture and image files (`rimage.zbd`, `rmechtex*.zbd`, `rtexture*.zbd`, `texture*.zbd`) can be converted binary-accurately
 - All messages extracted from `Mech3Msg.dll`
 - Game engine files (`reader*.zbd`) can be converted binary-accurately
+- Animations (`motion.zbd`) can be converted binary-accurately.
+However, because the model data is not very well understood, applying the animations isn't perfect.
+[Some limbs have incorrect translations](https://github.com/tobywf/mech3ax/issues/2)
 - 'mech models from `mechlib.zbd`, as well as the material index
-- Animations (`motion.zbd`) can be extracted and applied to models.
-This works pretty well, but [some limbs have incorrect translations/locational data](https://github.com/tobywf/mech3ax/issues/2)

-Not supported (yet):
+Not supported (yet?):

+- `anim.zbd` files
 - `gamez.zbd` files
-- Files from the demo version aren't 100% supported yet, some of the model data have different headers (`mechlib.zbd`)
 - The Pirate's Moon expansions ([GitHub issue](https://github.com/tobywf/mech3ax/issues/1))
+- The demo likely won't ever be supported, because it uses different versions/data structures

 Additionally, there is a stand-alone script that can convert extracted models to a `.blend` file for the 3D creation suite [Blender](https://www.blender.org/).
 Please see [Blender script](#blender-script) further down.